marcusoftnet/marcusoftnet.github.io/_posts/2015-01-26-i-dont-care-about-efficiency-until-we-know-our-goal.md

 ---
 layout: post
-title: Things I say often: I don't care about efficiency
+title: Things I say often I dont care about efficiency
 author: Marcus Hammarberg
-date: 2015-01-26 11:00:49
+date: 2015-01-26T11:00:49.000Z
 tags:
   - Agile
   - Lean
   - Life of a consultant
   - Things I say often
 ---

 I've talked more about [effectiveness vs efficiency](http://www.marcusoft.net/2014/10/effective-revisted.html) than you all care about.
 The reason for this fascination might be that the word is mixed up in Swedish I guess; there's only one word for these both concepts.
 Boooh...
 Swedish.